 In this research, St52 and WC-10 Co samples with dimensions of 5×10×10 mm3 were joined to each other by the TLP bonding process using a 50 μm thickness BNi-2 amorphous interlayer.
-The chemical composition of the BNi-2 interlayer is presented in Table 1.
-To perform the bonding process, the mating surfaces of the samples were sanded using silicon carbide paper up to number 1000 and then polished.
-After that, the samples were washed in the acetone bath for 15 min by an ultrasonic machine.
+The chemical composition of the base material and BNi-2 interlayer is presented in Table 1.
+The Spark Emission Spectroscopy (SES) method was used to determine the chemical composition of St52.
+To perform the bonding process, the mating surfaces of the samples were sanded using silicon carbide paper up to the number of 1000 and then polished.
+After that, the samples were washed in the acetone bath for 15 min by ultrasonic bath.
 Finally, the interlayers were placed between the two samples of St52 and WC-10 Co, and the joining sets were created as WC-10Co/BNi-2/St52.
-A fixture was used to fix the joining sets and also to apply pressure to them.
-The joining process was carried out in a vacuum furnace (10-3 Pa) at a temperature of 1050 °C with holding times of 1, 15, 30 and 45 min.
-The furnace heating rate was chosen to be 10 °C/min.

-After the bonding process, the cross sections of the samples were prepared perpendicular to the bonding surface using standard metallographic methods.
-Microstructural studies were carried out using a scanning electron microscope (SEM, FEI ESEM QUANTA 200) equipped with an energy-dispersive X-ray spectroscopy.
-X-ray diffraction analysis (XRD, Philips X'pert pro) was also used to investigate the phase transformation in the bonding the bonding process.
-The region due to microhardness tester under the load of 100 g and dwell time of 10 s was used to measure the microhardness distribution through the bonding regions.
-Tensile-shear tests were also performed to measure the strength of the produced joints with strain rate of 2 mm.min-1.
+A schematic fixture for fixing of the samples during the TLP bonding process is shown in Fig. 1(a).
+The joining process was carried out in a vacuum furnace (10-3 Pa) at a temperature of 1050 °C with holding times of 1, 15, 30, and 45 min.
+The specimens were located in the furnace and the heating rate was chosen to be 10 °C/min.
+The specimens were furnacecooled to room temperature.
+The bonded samples were prepared metallographically (perpendicularly sectioned to the bond) and the sectioned specimens were ground using the sandpaper with grit sizes of 120-3000.
+After that, the specimens were polished by disc polishing using an Al2O3 solution.
+Then, polished samples were etched using 60% HCl-20% HNO3-20% methanol solution.
+Microstructural studies were carried out using a scanning electron microscope (SEM, FEI EEM QUANTA 200) equipped with an energy-dispersive X-ray spectroscopy.
+X-ray diffraction analysis (XRD, Philips X'pert Pro) was also used to investigate the phase transformation in the bonding region due to the bonding process.
+The microhardness values in the cross-section of the bonded samples were measured under the load of 50 g and dwell time of 10 s according to the ASTM E384 standard.
+The shear strengths were measured in accordance with the ASTM D1002 standard with a strain rate of 2 mm.min-1.
+A fixture was designed for the shear testing of the bonded specimens and holding the assembly during the tensile test, as schematically shown in Fig. 1(b).
 Then, in order to determine the failure mode of the samples, the fracture surfaces obtained from the tensile-shear tests were examined using SEM.